hullcloud/hull-js/README.md

 # hull-js

-hull-js is a javascript (non)framework for building robust applications.
+hull-js is a javascript micro-framework for building applications.

-It is a set of simple principles for building applications using plain javascript rather than a bulky framework.
+It is work in progress.

+Here are the simple principles of the project.

-* Normal Javascript code
+* Vanilla Javascript code
 * No bulky framework
 * Responsive apps
 * Desktop or mobile layouts
 * Reusable components

-* Testable using jasmine
-* Simple loading of components, no routing systems
+Getting started:
+Download AppComponent.js
+Add to you main index.html page as a script.
+Extend a JS class with AppComponent.
+Add components to your application with the appendChild.